getredash/redash/docs/setup.rst

    sudo -u redash bin/run ./manage.py org set_google_apps_domains {{domains}}

 If you're passing multiple domains, separate them with commas.

+These are the domains you will allow users to login from.
+I.e. `gmail.com` will allow all users trying to login with a gmail.com address to login.
+Other addresses will not be allowed.

 5. Restart the web server to apply the configuration changes: